Fascinating fungi at Blickling Estate

 The important part of a fungus, the mycelium, lives underground and is vital for woodland health as they recycle nutrients needed for living plants to thrive.
 However, in autumn the fungi start to grow and as these fruiting bodies ripen their seeds, known as spores, are released into the air to start the cycle again.

-On you next walk at Blickling Estate, see what lurks under leaves, amongst the grass, and protruding from ancient tree trunks and deadwood.
+On your next walk at Blickling Estate, see what lurks under leaves, amongst the grass, and protruding from ancient tree trunks and deadwood.
 You’ll discover a wonderful array of fungal fruiting bodies in all shapes, sizes and colours with fantastically enigmatic names, such as the scarlet elf cup, the jelly ear and the shaggy inkcap.

 Enjoy a spot of photography?
 There are hundreds of different sorts of fungi in the UK and we'd love to see what weird and wonderful sightings you find across Blickling Estate.
-Share your snaps with us on social media using the hashtag #NTAutumnChallenge.
+Share your snaps with us on social media using the hashtag #EveryoneNeedsNature.